Kawamashi/qmk_modules/oneshots_on_steroids/readme.md

 <img src="png/OSoS 12.png" width="600">

-To enable this behaviour,  add the following to your `config.h`:
+To enable this behavior,  add the following to your `config.h`:
 ```c
 #define OS_STEROIDS_ABSORB_MODS
 ```